actions-marketplace-validations/FullStackIndie_sitemap-generator/README.md

 ## Install Locally on Windows and Linux [[Requires .Net 7 SDK]](<https://dotnet.microsoft.com/en-us/download/dotnet/7.0>)

-- Comes with dockerfile for easy deployment for Windows, Linux, MacOS or the Cloud
+- Comes with dockerfile for easy deployment for Windows, Linux, MacOS or the Cloud.
+I havent tested using it with Docker yet so no documentation yet

 ***